MFG38/vandomizer/docs/readme.txt

 5. KNOWN ISSUES
 ===============

-- Doom 2 MAP07 has a chance to break in TOTAL FUCKING CHAOS mode if a Mancubus is spawned beyond the inner courtyard area.
-- Softlocks due to decorations being spawned in inconvenient places are possible.
+- Softlocks due to big enemies or decorations being spawned in inconvenient places are possible.

 6. LICENSE INFORMATION